 One quarter of advisors believe a recession is either “very likely” or “extremely likely” in the next 12 months, with another 51% suggesting a recession is “somewhat likely.”
 On the flip side, 12% suggested that a recession was “not at all likely” or “not very likely” with another 12% stating it was “somewhat unlikely.”

 About the Market Pulse Report

-The Market Pulse Report compares conditions for businesses being sold on Main Street (values of $0-$2MM) to those being sold in the Lower Middle Market (values of $2MM-$50MM).
-The Q1 2019 survey was conducted April 11-15, 2019 and was completed by 292 business brokers and M&A advisors.
-This is the 28th edition of this quarterly report.
+The Market Pulse Report compares conditions for businesses being sold on Main Street (values of $0-$2MM) to those being sold on the Lower Middle Market (values of $2MM-$50MM).
+The Q1 2022 survey was conducted April 1-15, 2022 and was completed by 360 business brokers and M&A advisors.
+Respondents completed 317 transactions this quarter.
+This is the 40th edition – marking 10 years of the Market Pulse Survey.

 About International Business Brokers Association (IBBA) and the M&A Source

 Founded in 1983, IBBA is the largest non-profit association specifically formed to meet the needs of people and firms engaged in various aspects of business brokerage and mergers and acquisitions.
 The IBBA is a trade association of business brokers providing education, conferences, professional designations and networking opportunities.
 For more information about IBBA, visit the website at www.ibba.org or follow the IBBA on Facebook, Twitter and LinkedIn.